freqtrade/freqtrade/docs/utils.md

 optional arguments:
-  -h, --help        show this help message and exit -1, --one-column  Print exchanges in one column.
+  -h, --help        show this help message and exit -1, --one-column  Print output in one column.
   -a, --all         Print all exchanges known to the ccxt library.
 ```